valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 ## Data type conversion

 Unless a runtime exception is raised, `server.call()` and `server.pcall()` return the reply from the executed command to the Lua script.
-Redis' replies from these functions are converted automatically into Lua's native data types.
+Valkey' replies from these functions are converted automatically into Lua's native data types.

-Similarly, when a Lua script returns a reply with the `return` keyword, that reply is automatically converted to Redis' protocol.
+Similarly, when a Lua script returns a reply with the `return` keyword, that reply is automatically converted to Valkey' protocol.

-Put differently; there's a one-to-one mapping between Redis' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Redis Protocol](/topics/protocol) data types.
+Put differently; there's a one-to-one mapping between Valkey' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Valkey Protocol](/topics/protocol) data types.
-The underlying design is such that if a Redis type is converted into a Lua type and converted back into a Redis type, the result is the same as the initial value.
+The underlying design is such that if a Valkey type is converted into a Lua type and converted back into a Valkey type, the result is the same as the initial value.

-Type conversion from Redis protocol replies (i.e., the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the Redis Serialization Protocol version used by the script.
+Type conversion from Valkey protocol replies (i.e., the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the Valkey Serialization Protocol version used by the script.
 The default protocol version during script executions is RESP2.
 The script may switch the replies' protocol versions by calling the `redis.setresp()` function.

 Type conversion from a script's returned Lua data type depends on the user's choice of protocol (see the `HELLO` command).

-The following sections describe the type conversion rules between Lua and Redis per the protocol's version.
+The following sections describe the type conversion rules between Lua and Valkey per the protocol's version.

 ### RESP2 to Lua type conversion